jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 See: [Design blog.](TBD) for how the design was created.

 ## The Complete Implementation
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment]( https://www.tutorialspoint.com/java/online-java-compiler.php).
 Add more tests.
 Play with the implementation.
-Have some fun with it.
+Refactor some of the code.

 A few highlights:
+* `Rational` is a [value object](https://en.wikipedia.org/wiki/Value_object).
+Most of its complexity involves reducing a fraction in any form to its reduced numerator and denominator.
+* The arithmetic operator classes are mostly fraction based arithmetic.
+* `Identifier` and `Assignment` manage state so that `Rational` values can be stored via a variable name an retrieved.
+* `Context` is the storage mechanism.
 * The classes required about 215 lines of code.
 * The tests required about 170 lines of code.
 * `Rational` is the largest class, still under 40 lines, but most of that is formatting and arithmetic processing for fractions.